Feeling Empowered – Difficult Co-workers

 Research at University of California has revealed that no matter what culture we live in, we are all “hard wired” for only 6 emotions:

 What this research has to do with a difficult co-worker is that acceptance and respect are not part of who we are.
 Learn how to reduce anxiety on http://veronicamariajarski.com/best-cbd-oil-pain-anxiety-sleep.
+Gummies or other edibles can be an easy, tasty, and discreet way of ingesting the best CBD gummies.
+Some common reasons for taking CBD include pain management and relief from anxiety or depression.
 Those emotions and feelings are ones that we have to work on by practicing and absorbing them into our core beings.

 Difficult People Still Need Friends